bytepark/ansible-netdata/README.md

 ℹ️ Add `--force` after the command to force update your local role with latest from github.

-ℹ️ You can choose another branch but changing `master` to your desired branch.
+ℹ️ You can choose another branch by changing `master` to your desired branch.

 Example Playbook